Two Oceans Marathon History since 1970

-The Old Mutual Two Oceans Marathon has earned a reputation as the world’s most beautiful marathon.
+The Two Oceans Marathon is the Africa’s biggest running event by economic impact, contributing R672 million annually to the Western Cape economy.
+It has earned a reputation as the world’s most beautiful marathon.
 The first race was held in 1970 and saw 26 runners line up to face the unknown challenge.
 Since then, the race has become a national institution and a firm favourite with local, upcountry, and international athletes.

 Participants consistently vote it as one of the best in South Africa and it continues to attract strong fields and an increasing number of international entrants.
 The event has become synonymous with the Easter Weekend in Cape Town, with the pre-race activities at the expo, family day, and fun runs on Easter Friday.
 En-route entertainment on the race day provides fun, excitement, and a unique experience to runners, family, friends, and spectators alike.